-These agents are usually prescribed at low dosages and as adjuncts to antidepressants.
+Clinical experience suggests that analeptic agents (e.g., methylphenidate and dextroamphetamine) are useful at low doses for patients whose symptoms include depressed mood, apathy, decreased energy, poor concentration, and weakness.[18][Level of evidence: II] They are usually prescribed at low dosages and as adjuncts to antidepressants.
 Analeptic agents are particularly useful for patients with advanced cancer who have a limited life expectancy (weeks to a few months).
-Psychostimulants often demonstrate antifatigue effects within a few days of starting treatment.
+Psychostimulants often demonstrate antifatique effects within a few days of starting treatment.
 They can be helpful in countering the sedating effects of opioids.

-Adverse effects associated with analeptic agents include neuropsychiatric side effects such as insomnia, mood lability, anxiety, agitation, anorexia, and even psychotic symptoms.
-They are also associated with adverse cardiovascular effects such as hypertension and arrhythmia.
-A baseline ECG is recommended.
-These medications can also lower the seizure threshold.
-Finally, there is a risk of developing tolerance, misuse, and dependence on these medications.
+Adverse effects associated with analeptic agents include neuropsychiatric side effects such as insomnia, mood lability, and even psychotic symptoms.
+They are also associated with adverse cardiovascular effects and increased risk of seizures.
 Considering risks and benefits is critical when the use of these medications is being contemplated.
 These medications, in appropriate cases and when used in optimal dosages, can have a significant positive impact on a patient's quality of life, especially for those with advanced cancers.